On the face of it this seems like the most unanswerable question there is, a question that nags our existence from start to finish.

 The tiniest, seemingly insignificant insect you see on the floor is a fundamental part of the point, because you know it exists in the here and now.

-When we start living with what is real, the point of life falls into place.
-It has context, substance and meaning.
+When we start living through this lens, the point of life falls into place; it suddenly has context, substance and meaning.

-Once this is understood, there is a profound shift of consciousness.
+From this acceptance emerges a profound shift of consciousness.

-A weight is lifted off your shoulders as you realise there is no need to cause stress and mental suffering by constantly competing with yourself and others, by striving for more than you need, by grasping blindly at every next best thing.
-Because all these actions are based on empty beliefs of a better time, a better place, a more contented and happier you; things that get further away the closer you think you are getting.
+Why, because the majority of these actions are based on empty beliefs of a better time, a better place, a more contented and happier you; things that transcend, reshape and get further away the closer you think you are to them.